Karyum/CV/README.md

 An easy to use app designed to help users find events happening in Nazareth, the app has two types of users:
  - A person looking for an event
- - A enue that hosts events
+ - A venue that hosts events

 Technologies used:
 - HTML5 + css
 - Javascript
 - Express
 - Handlebars
-- Tape + Supertest + Istanbul
+- Tape + Supertest + Istanbul + Nock

 ### [Arab startups platform](http://arabinnovators.herokuapp.com/)